Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 	### // TODO: document how to test GraphQL queries

 1. If necessary, update your app's GraphQL components to be compatible with Experience Edge schema.
 See examples in [Next.js sample app](../nextjs).
 Provide `sc_apikey` header for authentication, this header is used for both Sitecore XM Edge schema and Sitecore Experience Edge.
-See[GraphQLClientFactory](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/lib/GraphQLClientFactory.ts) in Next.js sample app.
+See [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) in Next.js sample app.

 1. Build your JS app bundle with `jss build`.